-Mistake #1: Lacking Established Processes and Protective Measures
+Mistake #1: Lacking Established Healthcare Laundry Processes and Protective Measures

-Implement best practices to help ensure you have the right protection and processes in place:
+Implement these linen management best practices to help ensure you have the right protection and processes in place:

 - Use PPE – Make sure sufficient PPE (typically gloves and gowns) is available and worn by staff when handling dirty linens or personals

-- Bag at the Point of Collection – Use laundry bags for soiled linens and personals at the point of collection, especially when dealing with potentially COVID-19 infectious items.
+- Bag at the Point of Collection – Use laundry bags for soiled linens and personals at the point of collection.
 Only minimally touch again until they are in the designated soiled laundry area of the building to avoid contamination of air, surfaces and people by using laundry carts, hampers and more

-Evidence of Airborne COVID-19 Transmission Adds Importance to Bagging and PPE
+Evidence of Airborne Infectious Disease Transmission Adds Importance to Bagging and PPE

 It’s increasingly evident that one of the primary ways COVID-19 is transmitted is by aerosolized (airborne) particles,2 which makes protective measures during the bagging and unbagging of contaminated laundry even more important.
 Virus-containing aerosols can be generated through mechanical means,3 such as during the handling of contaminated linens and personal items.

-Ensure staff don proper PPE, including gloves, gowns and masks, both during bagging at the point of collection and unbagging just prior to laundering when handling potentially COVID-19 infectious laundry.
+Ensure staff don proper PPE, including gloves, gowns and masks, both during bagging at the point of collection and unbagging just prior to laundering when handling potentially COVID-19 or other infectious laundry.